-In Australia, organic always means:
+In Australia, Certified Organic always means:

 - Sustainable and Regenerative

-- Harmful Synthetic Chemical Free
+- Synthetic Herbicide, Pesticide and Chemical Free

 - All GMOs are Prohibited

-These Certified Organic brands and/or companies are then audited annually to ensure they are maintaining the requirements of their certification.
+Certified Organic brands and/or companies are then audited annually to ensure they are maintaining the requirements of their certification.
 Additional unannounced inspections are also undertaken on random, or targeted operations, throughout the year.

-Currently in Australia, there is no regulation for the term ‘organic’.
+Currently, in Australia, there is no regulation for the term ‘organic’.
 Just because a product has been labelled ‘organic’ does not mean that it has been through the same rigorous assessment process as a certified organic equivalent.
 Due to our lack of domestic regulation, you might find products with as little as 2% organic ingredients with an organic claim on their labelling.

 The only way to guarantee that your product is truly organic is to look for a certification logo such as the ‘Bud’.
 These organic certification marks act as a guarantee that what you’re buying is completely organic – certified to meet some of the highest product standards in the world.
-That’s why over 55% of organic buyers look for certification logos to check that a product is truly organic, and you should too!
+That’s why over more than half of organic buyers look for certification logos to check that a product is truly organic, and you should too!